ossec/ossec-docs/docs/manual/installation-requirements.rst

 UNIX
 ====

-For UNIX systems, ossec just requires gcc and glibc.
-However, you always have the option to pre-compule it on any other system and move the binaries to the final box.
+For UNIX systems, ossec just requires gcc and libc.
+However, you always have the option to pre-compile it on any other system and move the binaries to the final box.

 Ubuntu